Oggy and the Cockroaches: Next Generation: Production

-Like the first series, this series also lacks any actual dialogue – characters frequently express themselves with a variety of noises.
+Like the previous seasons, this series also lacks any actual dialogue – characters frequently express themselves with a variety of noises.
 Voices were provided by Hugues Le Bars, within re-used audio clips for the eponymous characters, and Kaycie Chase as Piya, the latter of whom also performed the opening theme.
 Due to Le Bars' passing, some new audio for Oggy and the cockroach trio was recorded – the voice actor currently remains unknown.
 Vincent Artaud – who also became the new composer for Zig & Sharko, among other Xilam titles – also returns for this new incarnation.

 Broadcast

 The series was first distributed online on Gulli's French streaming services and its official app on November 8, 2021.
 However, it was labelled as Oggy and the Cockroaches eighth season.
 The series premiered worldwide on Netflix, on July 28, 2022.
 The series had its linear broadcast on Sony YAY! in India, K2 in Italy, and Trans7 in Indonesia.